 A quorum at the annual business meeting or special meeting shall consist of majority of the votes certified to the meeting.

 Section 4.
 MEMBER RESOLUTIONS ON POLICIES.

-Resolutions on national municipal policies, including national legislation affecting cities, shall be submitted to the voting delegates in writing by the Board of Directors or by a resolution committee appointed therefor; or by special petition provided that such petition is presented to the annual convention by ten (10) voting delegates with the consent of a majority vote.
+Resolutions on national legislation affecting cities shall be submitted to the voting delegates in writing by the Board of Directors, by a resolution committee appointed therefore, or by special petition, provided that such petition is presented to the annual convention by ten (10) voting delegates with the consent of a majority vote.
 A two-thirds vote shall be necessary to adopt all resolutions.

 Section 5.
 BALLOTS BY MAIL OR ELECTRONICALLY.